 Introduction

-Single parents prioritise financial stability for peace of mind and kid security in today’s environment.
-Financial planning involves resource allocation to meet all expenditures, not simply figure crunching.
+Single parents prioritize financial stability for peace of mind and kid security in today’s environment.
+Financial planning involves allocating resources to meet all expenditures, not just figure crunching.
 Unexpected events might become crises without an economic strategy.
 Planning reduces risks and prepares for emergencies.

 Single parents may envision their goals by defining financial goals, such as purchasing a house, saving for education, or establishing an emergency fund.
 Economic decisions have direction and purpose when objectives are clear.
 Early financial planning enables single parents to make educated choices and adapt to changing circumstances.

 Financial planning for single parents starts with a budget.
-List all monthly income and fixed costs such as rent, utilities, and food.
-This shows your financial commitments and opportunities for improvement.
-To save or prepare for crises, cut variable costs like eating out and entertainment.
+List all monthly income and fixed costs, such as rent, utilities, and food.
+This will show your financial commitments and opportunities for improvement.
+Cut variable costs like eating out and entertainment to save or prepare for crises.

 When you make a budget, you also have to look for bills that you don’t need and cut them where you can.
 For example, you could end services that you don’t use or look for cheaper options for things you buy often.
 Spending less and saving more makes your finances stronger and gives you more time for other things that are important to you.